College Policies, Programs and Forms

 Chancellor Small Grant Teaching, Service, Research application (Due in Spring Semester).

-Collaborative Enhancement Program
+Collaborative Enhancement Program (Program temporarily on hiatus)

 This program supports a group of faculty or staff working on obtaining external grant funding.
 The grant funds pursued must support the research, teaching/advising, or service obligations of the individuals involved.
 For the purpose of this program an external grant is defined as one funded by a source or program outside the University of Minnesota System.
 It is expected that the collaborative group will support the CEHSP strategic plan through their proposed project.
 One project is supported per year.